-In 2017, we became members of the UEBT - The Union for Ethical BioTrade, an organisation that has partnered with Natura since 2007.
+grew by In 2017, we became members of the UEBT - The Union for Ethical over75% BioTrade, an organisation that has partnered with Natura since 2007.
 In 2018, Natura Ekos received two certifications from the organisation.
-The first attests that the supply chain (supplier communities and other commercial partners) for all the natural vegetable ingredients and derivatives in the line is managed with the application of an ingredients due diligence system, in compliance with the principles of an ethical sourcing system.
-The second demonstrates the effectiveness of our Social Biodiversity Chain Verification System, which conducts field audits in the supply chain of all the ingredients in Natura Ekos products, assessing aspects such as the conservation of biodiversity, organisational management, good production practices, questions related to working conditions, labour relations and occupational health and safety and the non-employment of child or forced labour.

-The two certifications are audited by an independent third-party.
-In 2020, the recertification of our Social Biodiversity Chain Verification System was conducted by the company IBD Certificações.
+The first attests that the supply chain (supplier communities and other commercial partners) for all the natural vegetable ingredients and derivatives in the line is managed with the application of an ingredients due diligence system, in compliance with the principles of an ethical from sourcing system.
+The second demonstrates the effectiveness of 27% to 48% our Social Biodiversity Chain Verification System, which conducts field audits in the supply chain of all the ingredients in Natura Ekos This is measured products, assessing aspects such as the conservation of biodiversity, every two organisational management, good production practices, questions vears, the related to working conditions, labour relations and occupational health statistic is from 2019; and safety and the non-employment of child or forced labour. the next will be in 2021 The two certifications are audited by an independent third-party.
+In GRI 102-44 2020, the recertification of our Social Biodiversity Chain Verification System was conducted by the company IBD Certificações.
 It is valid until June 2022 and is conditioned to the execution of action plans approved by the UEBT International Committee.
 As a result of the pandemic, it was not possible to conduct the field audits on the social biodiversity chains.
 Consequently the validity of the current certification was extended to June 2021.
 The UEBT decision was based on Natura's historical commitment to fair and ethical trade and to the adoption of best environmental and social practices.
 In the first half of 2021, we will evaluate the feasibility of conducting the audit process in conjunction with UEBT, depending on the status of the pandemic in the country.